 B: Nope.
 The organic vegetable market is saturated.
-We should come out some new ideas, such as an organic energy bar…
+We should come out with some new ideas, such as an organic energy bar…

 A long-range planning effort has begun to develop a line of product extensions.

 A: Hi all, we have a new project to develop the product line of lipstick.
-This project will be closed after one month, before that please come out some workable ideas.
+This project will be closed after one month, before that please come out with some workable ideas.